Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 }
 ```

 Note that with these methods, when we say "returns an element", we mean it returns a p5.Element object.
-A p5.Element is a wrapper around an HTML element, given simplified access to many of it's main properties.
-However, if you want to access the underlying HTML element, you can use the `.elt` property.
+If you want to access the underlying HTML element, you can use the `.elt` property.
 There is a reference for all properties of the element [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).